How it works

 Then select your cinema.
 We have more than 150 on ourscreen.
 Search by city or postcode, and select the cinema that works for you.
 If for any reason the cinema doesn’t have availability, you’ll be invited to choose another at this point.

 You can now decide when you want to watch the film in the cinema.
 Different cinemas will be available on different dates and at different times.
 Clicking on a date will show you the available time slots, and you can play around to find the date and time that suits you.
+We recommend you give yourself at least three weeks to sell enough tickets.

 Lastly, there are two types of screening - private and public.